 Though sports gambling sites still accept regular checks, the eCheck method is officially more popular among bettors.
 It works just like a hard-copy check, except it’s digital, which means your transactions are processed faster.
 Best of all, most sportsbooks accept eChecks, whereas regular checks are taken only by a handful these days.
-Not surprisingly, though, the sites best equipped to process your eChecks are the ones that do the best job of putting through regular checks as well.
+Not surprisingly, though, the best echeck betting sites are the ones that do the best job of putting through regular checks as well.

 If you’re intrigued at the thought of using echecks as your primary payment method for sportsbooks, then please allow us to take you through everything you need to know first.